 This table and plot address a column’s contribution to the uplift tree structure.
 A column’s contribution is computed as the sum of the F Ratio values associated with its splits.
 Recall that these values measure the significance of the treatment-by-split interaction term in the linear regression model.

 Consider the observations in the training set.
 Define uplift for an observation as the difference between the predicted probabilities or means across the levels of Treatment for the observation’s terminal node.
 These uplift values are sorted in descending order.
 On its vertical axis, the Uplift Graph shows the uplift values.
 On its horizontal axis, the graph shows the proportion of observations with each uplift value.

-See Uplift Graph for an example of an Uplift Graph for the Hair Care Product.jmp sample data table after three splits and an additional specific split by Gender for the Hair Color (Black, Red Brown) group.
-Note that, for two groups of subjects (non-blond males in the Age ≥ 42 group, and blond-haired subjects in this group), the promotion has a negative effect.
+See Uplift Graph for an example of an Uplift Graph for the Hair Care Product.jmp sample data table after three splits.
+Note that, for two groups of subjects (males and non-blond women in the Age ≥ 42 group), the promotion has a negative effect.

 The horizontal lines shown on the Uplift Graph delineate the graph for the validation set.
 Specifically, the decision tree is evaluated for the validation set and the Uplift Graph is constructed from the estimated uplifts.

 Saves the estimated difference in mean responses across levels of Treatment for the observation’s node.
 This is the estimated uplift.